“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 - Applicants with gaps in traditional work experience

 If you have great results but not a traditional job path, this format makes sure your skills and impact shine.
+You can also check out freelance social media jobs here.

 3. Combination Resume: Best for a Mix of Freelance & Full-Time Experience